maryamagahi/Playground/README.md

 ## Project 2.
 ML_Classification_Potential Customer Prediction
-**Description:**  Analyz and build ML models to identify which leads are more likely to convert to paid customers for an early stage EdTech startup.
+**Description:**  Analyze and build ML models to identify which leads are more likely to convert to paid customers for an early stage EdTech startup.
 The goal was to find the factors driving the lead conversion process and create a profile of the leads which are likely to convert.

 * **Challenges:**
   * Selecting the correct values for hyperparameters can be challenging and requires some trial and error, which can be time-consuming, especially for someone newer to machine learning.